table of contents

 Unicode character encoding¶

-Both Ispell and Myspell use 8-bit ASCII character encoding, which is a major deficiency when it comes to scalability.
-Although a language like Hungarian has a standard ASCII character set (ISO 8859-2), it fails to allow a full implementation of Hungarian orthographic conventions.
-For instance, the '--' symbol (n-dash) is missing from this character set contrary to the fact that it is not only the official symbol to delimit parenthetic clauses in the language, but it can be in compound words as a special 'big' hyphen.
+Both Ispell and Myspell use 8-bit character encodings, which is a major deficiency when it comes to scalability.
+Although a language like Hungarian has a standard 8-bit character set (ISO 8859-2), that set does not allow a full implementation of Hungarian orthographic conventions.
+For instance, the '--' symbol (n-dash) is missing from this character set, despite being not only the official symbol for delimiting parenthetic clauses in the language but also occurring in compound words as a special `big' hyphen.

-MySpell has got some 8-bit encoding tables, but there are languages without standard 8-bit encoding, too.
-For example, a lot of African languages have non-latin or extended latin characters.
+MySpell has some 8-bit encoding tables, but there are also languages without a standard 8-bit encoding.
+For example, a lot of African languages have non-Latin or extended-Latin characters.

 Similarly, using the original spelling of certain foreign names like Ångström or Molière is encouraged by the Hungarian spelling norm, and, since characters 'Å' and 'è' are not part of ISO 8859-2, when they combine with inflections containing characters only in ISO 8859-2 (like elative -ből, allative -től or delative -ről with double acute), these result in words (like Ångströmről or Molière-től.) that can not be encoded using any single ASCII encoding scheme.

-The problems raised in relation to 8-bit ASCII encoding have long been recognized by proponents of Unicode.
-It is clear that trading efficiency for encoding-independence has its advantages when it comes a truly multi-lingual application.
-There is implemented a memory and time efficient Unicode handling in Hunspell.
-In non-UTF-8 character encodings Hunspell works with the original 8-bit strings.
-In UTF-8 encoding, affixes and words are stored in UTF-8, during the analysis are handled in mostly UTF-8, under condition checking and suggestion are converted to UTF-16.
-Unicode text analysis and spell checking have a minimal (0-20%) time overhead and minimal or reasonable memory overhead depends from the language (its UTF-8 encoding and affixation).
+The problems raised by 8-bit encodings have long been recognized by proponents of Unicode.
+It is clear that trading efficiency for encoding-independence has its advantages when it comes to a truly multilingual application.
+Hunspell implements memory- and time-efficient Unicode handling.
+With non-UTF-8 character encodings, Hunspell works with the original 8-bit strings.
+With UTF-8, affixes and words are stored in UTF-8 and handled mostly in UTF-8 during analysis; for condition checking and suggestion they are converted to UTF-16.
+Unicode text analysis and spell checking have a minimal (0-20%) time overhead, and a minimal or reasonable memory overhead that depends on the language (its UTF-8 encoding and affixation).

 Conversion of aspell dictionaries¶

-Aspell dictionaries can be easily converted into hunspell.
+Aspell dictionaries can be easily converted to Hunspell format.
 Conversion steps:

 dictionary (xx.cwl -> xx.wl):